-Some people may notice that they are breathing more through one nostril, rather than equally through both.
-This may be due to the nasal cycle.
-However, some conditions may also cause a person to breathe solely through one nostril.
+Some people may notice that they are breathing more through one nostril and can’t breathe as deep in the other.
+This may be due to the nasal cycle or other respiratory conditions.

 The nasal septum is the tissue that separates the nasal cavity into two nostrils.
 The septum consists of a framework of bone and cartilage that helps keep its shape.
 The nasal passages also contain other cells and tissues that help it perform its other functions, such as warming and filtering air.

 This article explores what may lead a person to breathe through one nostril, what other symptoms a person may experience, and when a person should contact a doctor.

 The autonomic nervous system (ANS) component of the brain is responsible for the nasal cycle.
 The ANS refers to a collection of neurons that influence the activity of many different organs, including the lungs.
 In many people, the ANS spontaneously switches the dominant nostril throughout the day.
 However, there may be an underlying cause if a person breathes exclusively through one specific nostril.

 The nasal cycle is the unconscious

 There are four different types of nasal cycles:

 - Classic: This occurs when there is equal decongestion and congestion occurring with a constant total volume.

 - Parallel: This type takes place when congestion or decongestion occurs in both nostrils at the same time.